cmb-chula/MHCSeqNet/README.md

 MHC allele: For alleles included in the training set (i.e. supported alleles listed in the [models](https://github.com/cmbcu/MHCSeqNet#models) section), the model requires the 'HLA-A\*XX:YY' format.

-**These details may be subject to changes:** For the sequence-based model, the amino acid sequences of new MHC alleles must first be added to the [database](https://github.com/cmbcu/MHCSeqNet/blob/master/MHCSeqNet/PredictionModel/Utility/AlleleInformation.txt).
+To add new MHC alleles to the sequence-based model, the names and amino acid sequences of the new alleles must first be added to the [AlleleInformation.txt and supported_alleles.txt](https://github.com/cmbcu/MHCSeqNet/tree/master/MHCSeqNet/PredictionModel/Pretrained%20Models/sequence_model) in the sequence-based model's directory.

 ### Output
 MHCSeqNet output binding probability ranging from 0.0 to 1.0 where 0.0 indicates an unlikely ligand and 1.0 indicates a likely ligand.